 How they print

-All flat 2D-art bookmarks — silhouette doing the work, not texture.
-Every one of them prints clean as a single filament if you don't have an AMS; you lose the gold-on-black contrast but the dragon still reads.
+Flat 2D-art bookmarks across the board — silhouette doing the work, not texture.
+Every one prints clean as single-filament if you don't have an AMS; you lose the gold-on-black contrast but the dragon still reads.
 Full AMS multicolor is where they're tuned to shine, though.